Skip to content

 An email can be sent to:

-You can specify which email address the email will sent from.
+You can specify which email address the email will be sent from.

-If you specify a Reply-to address, a sent email will contain it in a Reply-to header.
+If you specify a Reply-To address, a sent email will contain it in the Reply-To header.
 It will facilitate a recipient to reply to that address instead of the address specified in the From field.

-Email Template is used to generate the email.
+An Email Template is used to generate the email.
 You can use regular placeholders (both in body and subject) to substitute field values of the target record.
-You can also use process variables (defined in Script Task) in the template with placeholders like {$$variableName}
+You can also insert process variables (defined in a Script Task) in an email template with placeholders like {$$variable}.

-You can catch a reply on the sent email with Message Intermediate Event further in the process.
+You can catch a reply to a sent email with Message Intermediate Event further in the process.

 See a separate article.

 It stops the flow until a user (specified explicitly or selected by an assignment rule) resolves the task.
-Process User Task record will be created in the system.
-By default there are three action types: Approve, Review, Accomplish.
+A Process User Task record will be created in the system.
+By default, there are 3 action types: Approve, Review, and Accomplish.

-The user assigned to the created Process User Task record will receive in-app notification.
-Administrator can also enable email notifications for Process User Tasks at Administration > Notifications > Email Notifications.
+The user assigned to the created Process User Task record will receive an in-app notification.
+An administrator can also enable email notifications for Process User Tasks under Administration > Notifications > Email Notifications.

 It's possible to specify text with instructions for the user (markdown is supported).